Skip to main content

 • Device logs collected via your logging/observability pipeline.

+Or in Android Studio’s Logcat panel, filter by the tag DesmoSDK.
 During integration, keep logging enabled in sandbox builds so you can verify what the SDK is doing.

 Debugging common issues